SDonA/DisasterResponsePipeline/README.md

 	1. <em>data</em>:
 		The data folder contains the csv dataset (provided by Figure Eight) used to build the ML model.

 		It also contains an ETL script - process_data.py.
-This scrips processes the dataset and stores the processed dataset in an SQLite database (DisasterResponse.db)
+This scrips processes the dataset and stores the processed dataset in an SQLite database (DisasterResponse.db).
+		There is also an ETL Pipiline Preparation.ipynb notebook file that served as a guide (for code development and testing) to build the process_data.py script. it provided a "scratch board" for testing ideas before implementation in proces_data.py
-	2. models
+	2. <em>models</em>:
+		The models folder contains a ML Pipeline Preparation.ipynb notebook file that served as a guide (for code development and testing) to build the train_classifier.py script. it provided a "scratch board" for testing ideas before implementation in train_classifier.py
+		Train classifier.py is the script that reads in the dataset from the SQLite database, develops an ML model and stores the model to disk as classifier.pkl (for example) classifier.pkl is the trained ML model stored as a pickle file.

 	3. app
+		the app folder contains files pertinent to run the flask web App. it contains run.py which contains the script (routes, ML model import, charts, etc) necessary to run the app.
+		The folder contains a subfolder - templates; this contains the 2 html files with codes for the 2 pages of the application

 3. Installation and Execution <a name="InstAndExec"></a>
 	1. Dependencies